Craft Coffee Spot reviews all products independently. When you buy via the links on our site, we may earn an affiliate commission at no cost to you.

 • If you have limited space — It has a small footprint, and it’s lightweight, so it can fit into any kitchen space.

-• You’re a beginner barista — If this is your first espresso machine, and you give something a try.
+• You’re a beginner barista — If this is your first espresso machine, and you want to give something a try.
 It’s also good for infrequent espresso drinkers.
 It can make a drink a week easily.

 • You don’t have a lot of time for preparing coffee — It brews espresso quickly, and when it’s ready, you can make multiple drinks.

 I would NOT recommend the DeLonghi ECP3420 machine if you want a daily espresso machine go-to for the next ten years.
-If you want to start brewing exceptional espresso and make excellent lattes or cappuccinos, go check out our Breville Barista Pro review.
-The DeLonghi ECP3420 is the cheapest way to get started brewing espresso, which is a great option if you’re not committed.
-But, you’ll want to step up your coffee game within a few months of daily use.
+If you want to start brewing exceptional espresso and lattes, check out our Breville Barista Pro review.

 Alternative: Other Comparable Machines